BaiSakinaAbad/ABAD_Lab-Assignment-5-Singleton-Pattern/README.md

 the office and provides the flexibility to handle queue adjustments as needed.

 ### SINGLETON UML DIAGRAM
-`See the image ifin the repository if not loading properly`
+`See the image in the repository if not loading properly`
 ![SINGLETON UML DIAGRAM](UMLSINGLETON.png)